duskjet/aspnetcore-json-rpc/README.md

 Code | Reason
 :---: | ---
-`400` | The query string is not empty
+`400` | The request query string is specified
-`400` | The `Content-Encoding` header is specified `400` | The `Content-Length` header contains invalid value
+`400` | The `Content-Encoding` header is specified `400` | The `Content-Length` header has a value that differs from the actual content length

-If a logger factory is available in the service provider, the following events will appear in a journal with the all related details (method names and request identifiers):
+With logger factory availability, the following events may appear in a journal with the related details (e.g. method name, request identifier):

 ID | Level | Reason
 :---: | --- | ---